niccolo-s/linear_regression/README.md

 # Energy Consumption Prediction

-This project applies a **Linear Regression** model to estimate the energy consumption of an apartment based on various factors such as temperature, humidity, time of day and house dimention .
+This project applies a **Linear Regression** model to estimate the energy consumption of an apartment based on various factors such as temperature, humidity, time of day, and house dimensions.
-With the cooperation of **Emauele Piccolo, Alessando Rossi and Niccolò Signorelli **
+The project is being conducted in cooperation with **Emanuele Piccolo, Alessandro Rossi, and Niccolò Signorelli**.